-Note: The agency requires authorized hospital outpatient diabetes education programs to bill with revenue code 0942.
+Note: The Health Care Authority requires authorized hospital outpatient diabetes education programs to bill with revenue code 0942.
 Use of HCPCS codes G0108 and G0109 will cause a denial of the claim.

 How can I request a limitation extension (LE)?